 In essence is the most stunning seasonal flower display, it’s really hard to put it into words.
 When we visited the fall display was in full bloom, it was breathtaking.
 We spent hours admiring displays of autumn trees and pumpkins.
 I would go as far to say it felt magical.

-Circus, Circus, now I did not love the fun fair at Circus Circus, but for kids it was heaven-Las Vegas With Kids
+Circus, Circus, now I did not love the fun fair at Circus Circus, but for kids it was heaven.

 It is a huge indoor fun fair and arcade, all built under a glass dome.
 The boys were so excited they didn’t know what to do first, to be honest we could have spent a whole day in there with all the rides, and the largest kids arcade I have ever seen, I suppose it was a bit like a kids casino where the reward was stuffed teddies rather than cold cash.

-Siegfreid and Roy’s Secret Garden and Dolphin Habitat at the Mirage-Las Vegas With Kids
+Visit the Siegfreid and Roy’s Secret Garden and Dolphin Habitat at the Mirage

 This attraction is a huge example of exactly how deceptive Las Vegas is, you enter through the hotel thinking it can’t possibly be that big, situated behind a hotel on the Las Vegas Strip and then you enter the Secret Garden which is vast tropical garden with Dolphins, Lions and Tigers.

-Taking a trip on a gondola, or walk the street of Venice-Las Vegas With Kids
+Kids will love taking a trip on a gondola, or walk the street of Venice in Las Vegas

 The Venetian was just incredible, how can a hotel in the middle of the Nevada Desert make you feel although you are in Italy.
 Well, let me tell you it does, I have to say this was my favourite themed country.
 We ate pasta and gelato in a delicious Italian restaurant, and shopped in Venice with gondolas passing us by, and the stars twinkling on the artificial but very realistic ceiling above us.

-And lastly, not quite on the strip, but visit the Grand Canyon-Las Vegas With Kids
+And lastly, not quite on the strip, take a helicopter ride to the Grand Canyon

 There are several options, coach tours, coach then helicopter or helicopter tours.
 We chose the helicopter tour, it was expensive at $1100 but wow I would say it was money well spent.
 We boarded our helicopter a 5am, and trust me I was so grumpy about this, but as we flew into the sunrise I thanked my lucky stars the booking lady had advised us to book this ungodly hour.
 It was magnificent; we flew over the Hoover Dam, many tiny settlements, even refueled in the middle of the Desert.
 And the grand finale, landed in the Canyon for a champagne breakfast.
 It days like that the boys will remember forever, and not an experience I would have wanted to encounter without my whole little family together.